-1. Near-term Increase in Program Stringency is Excessively Aggressive
+3. Near-term Increase in Program Stringency is Excessively Aggressive

-Staff proposes to modify Section 95484 (d) through (f) with an immediate increase in stringency to a 9% CI reduction in 2025, nearly double the 5% year-to-year increase presented in the initially proposed December 2023 amendments.
+Staff remains committed to the August 2024 proposal to modify Section 95484 (d) through (f) with an immediate increase in stringency to a 9% CI reduction in 2025, nearly double the 5% year-to-year increase presented in the initially proposed December 2023 amendments.
 This increase is additive to adjusting the overall CI reduction goal to 30% by 2030 and proposing the addition of an auto-acceleration mechanism that would accelerate the annual CI target by a year when specified market conditions are triggered.
 Staff note this change as intended to smooth the curve between the 2025 compliance target and the originally proposed 30% reduction in 2030, yet the effect is to create an immediate, near impossible burden to comply.
+While not specifically addressed in the second 15-day package, Kern is emphasizing its previous comments about this aggressive and immediate reduction to the annual CI, given the severity of the impact.